runwayml/learn/docs/getting-started/installation.md

 If you received a valid beta invite to be part of this program, please follow the link provided in the email and download the right version for your operating system.

-?> If you encounter any problems or issues with the installation, please send us an email to [support@runwayapp.ai](mailto:support@runwayapp.ai) or leave a message in the [`#login-and-account`](https://join.slack.com/t/runwayml/shared_invite/enQtNTE2MDg0ODY2MTAzLTc4ZGVkMzE2MjljYzM3ZDRlNjkyMjk4NDZjOWU1ZTRjOTA3N2Y1ZjFiNTJkZTAyMWE0MGZiZjdlMTA1NTdiMzc) channel in Slack.
+?> If you encounter any problems or issues with the installation, please send us an email to [support@runwayml.com](mailto:support@runwayml.com) or leave a message in the [`#login-and-account`](https://join.slack.com/t/runwayml/shared_invite/enQtNTE2MDg0ODY2MTAzLTc4ZGVkMzE2MjljYzM3ZDRlNjkyMjk4NDZjOWU1ZTRjOTA3N2Y1ZjFiNTJkZTAyMWE0MGZiZjdlMTA1NTdiMzc) channel in Slack.

 ## Create an Account